 An exempt supply is a supply on which VAT is not charged and for which the related input VAT is not deductible.

-For example: bare land, local transport, the sale of residential property (second sale onwards) and lease of the residential property.
+For example: bare land, local transport, the sale of residential property (second sale onwards) lease of the residential property and certain financial services.

 A zero-rated supply is a taxable supply on which VAT is charged at 0% and for which the related input VAT is deductible.

-For example exports, healthcare, education, international transport of passengers and goods, the first sale of residential property, medicine, and medical equipment, investment in gold, silver and platinum etc.
+For example exports, healthcare, education, international transport of passengers and goods, the first sale of residential property, medicine, and medical equipment, investment in gold, silver and platinum, crude oil & natural gas etc.

 Standard Rate Supply